rahulsemwal/hitme-react-prototype/README.md

 ## hitme-react-prototype
-Basic prototype for understanding react from scratch.
+Basic prototype React app for showing live news.
+Currently created a genric mobile first web app to show news with the help of thrird party api's and data scrapping techniques.

 ## Available Scripts